 Learning Enterprise Systems

 Learning Management Systems – once the holy grail of the L&D Department, allowing e-learning and classroom training to be tracked and monitored are now being replaced with Learning Enterprise Systems – which allow for content ‘outside’ of the in-house system to be accessed.

 What’s exciting about the arrival of Learning Enterprise Systems is that they can transcend the corporate world, and there are platforms out there that work for small businesses and individuals so that learning and tracking your learning is your concern, e.g. you take your account with you irrespective of where you work (check out paycompliment.com, degreed)

 Bring all these elements together – digital platforms, digital tools and personalization via A.I. and it is quite clear that if we approach learning the same way we have always done, we may be missing out on huge opportunities.
 Read our next blog Future Active to see what you can do personally to keep ahead with your learning.

-Invite AI to join your Learning & Development team
+Want to future-proof your Learning & Development strategy?

 Want to involve your team in shaping a new strategy – our Modern Learning Strategy workshop is designed just for that, to give you a facilitated space to work out your plans.